by Brian Tomasik

 First written: 28 Jan.
 2012; last edited: 17 Jan.
 2014

 A few animal groups, including The Humane League, are running ads on Facebook pointing to videos of factory farming and encouraging viewers to go veg.
 Based on survey data for reduced meat consumption after seeing the videos, I estimate that each $1 donated toward The Humane League's veg ads prevents ~120 days of suffering on factory farms and 20 additional fish deaths.
 These numbers should not be taken at face value for various reasons, and they mainly serve to help motivate us because of their concreteness.
-A more careful analysis of the impacts of animal charity would include many more factors.
+My best conjecture is that the actual effectiveness of veg ads may be one or two orders of magnitude less than what these calculations would suggest.
+Also, a more careful analysis of the impacts of animal charity would include many more factors.

 Note: The study and data in this piece are old and not the latest research.
 For state-of-the-art calculations on the effectiveness of veg outreach (either by leaflets or ads), see